Is Car Insurance Cheaper If You Are Disabled?

 None of these discounts are available exclusively to drivers with disabilities.
 All drivers can qualify for the discounts above.

 Car insurance typically isn’t cheaper for drivers with disabilities.
-Insurance companies are technically prohibited against discriminating against drivers based on their disabilities, which means insurance companies cannot raise rates or deny coverage specifically because of a driver’s disability.
+Insurance companies are technically prohibited from discriminating against drivers based on their disabilities, which means insurance companies cannot raise rates or deny coverage specifically because of a driver’s disability.

 For all of these reasons, we recommend drivers with disabilities compare insurance quotes to ensure they get the best possible deal on car insurance.
+Take advantage of discounts to ensure you pay low prices on car insurance as a driver with disabilities.